St. Mark Catholic High School (Ottawa)

-Opened in 1980, St. Mark Catholic High School is located in Manotick, a neighbourhood in the city of Ottawa.
-Its enrollment is currently around 1100 after losing about 600 students to St. Francis Xavier Catholic High School in 2009 & 2010, after the completion of its construction in 2009.
+St. Mark Catholic High School is a public secondary school located in Manotick, a neighbourhood in the city of Ottawa, Canada.
+Its enrollment is currently around 1200 after losing about 600 students to St. Francis Xavier Catholic High School in 2009 & 2010, after the completion of its construction in 2009.
 St. Francis Xavier is located just down Limebank Road, less than 10 minutes from St. Mark.

 History

 Originally built in 1980 as Southern Catholic Junior High with only grades 7 and 8, St. Mark received extensions and added grades 9 through 12 over the next seven years.
-There are a few original faculty members who still teach at St. Mark along with many others who have long been a part of the staff.
-In 2005, St. Mark celebrated its 25th anniversary and past faculty and alumni were invited to attend reunion festivities.

 Every year since 1987, they have held their Canned Food Drive, with a one-year record of over 72,000 canned food items.
 With a last minute blitz on Monday, October 26, 2009, collecting over 5,000 cans, and in total about 62,000 for the 2009 edition, St. Mark surpassed the 1,000,000 can mark for the 22 years it has been held.
 The school has gained increasing media publicity because of the food drive.

-Sports

-In 2006 the senior boys football team won the National Capital Bowl, played between the champions of Ottawa, Eastern Ontario, and Central Ontario.

-In 2009, the Jr. varsity girls soccer team, senior boys rugby team, junior boys football team and varsity girls football team all brought home city championships.
-In December 2010 the Boys Varsity Hockey Team captured the non-contact Tier 1 City Championships in a best of 3 final.

-In 2008, the St. Mark varsity cheerleading team won the Cheer Alliance national championships in the school large senior advanced division along with the title grand champions of the school advanced division.
-The school is also responsible for the first ever Girls Tackle Football team in Ottawa as of the 2018/19 school year.
+During the 2022–23 and 2023–24 school years, the 7/8 Reach for the Top trivia team of St. Mark High School placed second at junior nationals.These were the first two years that the club was active at the school.
+In the recent 2024-25 school year the team has seen success once again, coming third in the Canadian International History Bowl.
+The team played in the 4th annual Reach for the Top junior nationals, they achieved 2nd place for the third consecutive year.
+The team was also awarded the spirit award alongside Maplehurst Middle School.

+In September 2025, the school was the subject of many news reports after controversy arose in regards to a teacher speaking out about the Assassination of Charlie Kirk.
+There were threats targeted towards the teacher after they made a post on Facebook stating their views on the event, the reactions towards these posts were varied.
+After the threats were made, police were to be stationed at the school to ensure the safety of the students.
+A 23-year-old man was charged for these threats made against the school.
+The perpetrator of the threats has been denied bail after a hearing occurred and will remain in custody until a second court date.